goelvidhi/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 CUBIC MAY implement an algorithm to detect spurious retransmissions, such as DSACK {{?RFC3708}}, Forward RTO-Recovery {{?RFC5682}} or Eifel {{?RFC3522}}.
-Once a spurious loss event is detected, CUBIC should restore the original values of above mentioned variables as follows.
+Once a spurious loss event is detected, CUBIC SHOULD restore the original values of above mentioned variables as follows.

 ~~~